Campbell Avenue East runs through the Campbellville neighbourhood of Milton, a pocket that feels more like a village than a suburb.

-Public elementary students attend Brookville Elementary School, which sits directly on the street; secondary students draw to Craig Kielburger Secondary School, a 13-minute drive.
-Catholic families find St. Scholastica Catholic Elementary School 14 minutes away and St. Kateri Tekakwitha Catholic Secondary School 12 minutes away.
-The proximity to Brookville ES makes the street particularly convenient for families with young children, while the secondary catchments draw from a wider area.
+Public elementary students attend Brookville Elementary School, which sits directly on Campbell Avenue East — walkable from most points on the street.
+For secondary, students draw to Craig Kielburger Secondary School, a 13-minute drive.
+Catholic families have St. Scholastica Catholic Elementary at 14 minutes and St. Kateri Tekakwitha Catholic Secondary at 12 minutes.
+The proximity to Brookville makes this street particularly convenient for families with young children.

 Detached inventory on Campbell Avenue East has seen 3 closed sales recently.
 Details below.

-Sale activity on Campbell Avenue East in the recent period.
-Stats reflect closed transactions only.
+No closed sales on record for Campbell Avenue East in the recent period.

 | Date | Address | Beds | Sold | vs Ask | DOM | Listing brokerage |